XIC051/cse15l-lab-reports/lab1.md

 4. Type ssh cs15lsp23fq@ieng6.ucsd.edu in the terminal
 5. Enter your password and if the connection is successful, the terminal should look like this:
 ![Image](remote.png)
-7. trying some commands on the remote computer using the terminal in the vscode *cd ~
+7. Try some commands on the remote computer using the terminal in the vscode *cd ~
 *cd
 *ls -lat